Highlights of the Program

 Jonathan Yancy

-Yancy Business Consulting LLC
+Yancy Business Consulting, LLC

 Jonathan Yancy

-Yancy Business Consulting LLC
+Yancy Business Consulting, LLC

 • Explaining why smart grid initiatives stall without structured change enablement, despite proven technology